lsst-sitcom/spot_motion_monitor/docs/configuration.rst

 ----

 fps
   An integer parameter that sets the frame rate (frames per second) for CCD full frame acquisition.
-Note: The Gaussian camera does not support frame rates over 40 due to the poisson background generation.
+Note: The Gaussian camera does not support frame rates over 40 due to the Poisson background generation.
 For a Vimba camera, consult the appropriate documentation to find the supported range.

+exposureTime
+  This attribute only applies to Vimba cameras.
+An integer parameter giving the exposure time of the camera when using full frame mode in units of microseconds.

+  .. microseconds replace:: :math:`musec`

 roi
 ---